belchercd/Tipster/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [ ] Adding a JPEG picture of money to enhance the visuals.
+- [ ] Changed the calculating factors to white font and keeping the final result to a bold black font.
+- [ ] Editing the background to a green color.
+- [ ] Adding animation

 ## Video Walkthrough